tumaer/SciML/preliminary_knowledge.md

 A basic handling of _Calculus_, _Linear Algebra_, and _Probability Theory_ are required to understand the theoretical part of the course.

-Exercises, and practicising the practical parts of the course require a basic handling of Python.
+Exercises and practicing the practical parts of the course require basic handling of Python.

-> If you are an ardent believer of programming language X, we will not force you to use Python.
-Problem sets, as well as model solutions will only be provided in Python, but there is nothing keeping you from doing the exercises in e.g. Julia, Mojo, Rust, etc.
+> If you are an ardent believer in programming language X, we will not force you to use Python.
+Problem sets, as well as model solutions, will only be provided in Python, but there is nothing keeping you from doing the exercises in, e.g., Julia, Mojo, Rust, etc.

 ## Sources for Preliminary Reading